 For safety purposes the distance between passing vessels will probably be around 400 meters.
 As a general rule, this is regarded as the minimum distance for safe travel.
 With this distance, we will be able to run five ships through per hour.

 No. This issue is still undergoing planning.
-Most likely leisure boats will be granted a specific slot times, for example during the morning and evening.
-Another alterntive would be to fit them into line of passing vessels.
+Most likely leisure boats will be granted specific slot times, for example during the morning and evening.
+Another alternative would be to add them to the convoy of passing vessels.

 A decision on final speed limitation for both fjords and in the tunnel will be made at a later date, as part of the revision of the Maritime Traffic Act.
 Through the tunnel, it will likely be eight knots for speed boats, which equals a ten minute voyage through the tunnel.
 Other boats would most likely have to hold five knots.

 Passing vessels could be up to 21.5 meters wide, and would then have a clearance of 2.5 m on each side.
 This has undergone testing in a model tank, where the aim, among other things, was to investigate the best speed to maneuver efficiently and safely through the tunnel.
 Entry / approach has also been tested in a simulator.

 The tunnel will have fendering that have been dimensioned for the largest vessels that may pass through it.

 Estimates made in connection with the technical preliminary study, shows that four houses and some barns, sheds and boathouses have to be demolished to initiate the construction process.
 The NCA has had meetings with each of the landowners who may be affected, and there is a good dialogue between the homeowners and the Norwegian Coastal Administration and the municipality on this issue.